-I began to walk again in December of 2009, and I went to Pune (Maharashtra) to meet another blogger from India who was quite successful back then.
+I began to walk again in December of 2009, and I went to Pune (Maharashtra) to meet another successful blogger from India.
 We teamed up to create a new industry there, and for six months I worked as a B.D.O. with my new partner.

 During those six months, our company became financially independent, and I purchased my first car from my own internet earnings.
 My life was finally back on the right track.

-Moving back to Delhi turned out to be a great decision as ShoutMeLoud started getting my complete attention & we started achieving our goal of create awareness about make money from blogging.
-Tim eflew by & in between I tested everything.
-I failed many times but most important I learned a lot from those failures & success.
+Moving back to Delhi turned out to be a great decision as ShoutMeLoud started getting my complete attention & we started achieving our goal of creating awareness about making money from blogging.
+Time flew by & in between I tested everything.
+I failed many times but the most importantly I learned a lot from those failures & success.

 In 2013, ShoutMeLoud won a prestigious award as “Best Indian blog by Indiblogger” & that was a proud moment for me, ShoutMeLoud team & our readers.
 This is the same time when I started doing public speaking.

-In 2014-2015, I added a new flavour call ShoutUP.
+In 2014-2015, I added a new flavor call ShoutUP.
 This was a one day paid workshop with selected 7-8 students.
-I did few workshop in Delhi & one in Bangalore.
-I wanted to do it for long but over the time I found it to be mundene & repetative stuff.
-May be not for the students but for me.
+I did a few workshops in Delhi & one in Bangalore.
+I wanted to do it for long but over the time I found it to be mundane & repetitive stuff.
+Maybe not for the students but for me.
 I was losing the charm of such workshop & this is where the idea of Shoutuniversity was born.

-I will share more about ShoutUniversity later but first let me tell you an important activity that I did in 2015.
+I will share more about ShoutUniversity later but first, let me tell you an important activity that I did in 2015.
 Me & one of my teammate (@Sharatnik) planned to do a blogger awareness trip from Delhi to Kanyakumari.
-We drove from Delhi to Kanyakumari (7000 KM) & organised bloggers meet in every state.
+We drove from Delhi to Kanyakumari (7000 KM) & organized bloggers meet in every state.

-We named this activity as ShoutMeet & it wasa great experience.
-I have few stuff about ShoutMeet live on this website here.
+We named this activity as ShoutMeet & it was a great experience.
+I have a few stuff about ShoutMeet live on this website here.